Mahdi Al Tajir: Life

 Mohammed Mahdi Al Tajir was born in December 1931 in Bahrain, and educated at Preston Grammar School in Lancashire.
 Al Tajir is married with five children.

 Al Tajir's 15,000 acre Blackford estate in Perthshire, Scotland is owned by his company Park Tower Holding Establishment, based in the tax haven of Liechtenstein.
 Al Tajir also owns London's Sheraton Park Tower Hotel at 101 Knightsbridge near Hyde Park and Mereworth Castle in Kent, which he purchased in 1976 for $1.2 million.

 In the 1980s, he attempted to broker a peace deal in the Lebanese Civil War with his business partner Hani Salaam.

 Al Tajir has an extensive collection of silver artifacts and carpets.
 In 1993 Al Tajir paid the record price for a piece of silver at auction, when he bought a 1736 silver chandelier made by Balthasar Friedrich Behrens for £2.27 million at Christie's in Monaco.

-Al Tajir formed a joint venture with Bonhams fine art auction house to open an office in Dubai.

 Al Tajir's son, Maher al-Tajir, was found guilty of assaulting his girlfriend at Keir House in 2009.